How Community Reduces Customer Acquisition Cost for SaaS

 @kaustubh-katdare

-Before founding Jatra, I was Head of Growth at a Singapore and India based startup.
+Before founding Jatra, I was Head of Growth at a Singapore and India based B2B SaaS startup.

 My biggest headache was reducing customer acquisition cost.

-If CAC keeps rising, the issue is not tactical.
+If CAC keeps rising, the issue is rarely tactical.

 It is structural.

-Why Customer Acquisition Cost Keeps Rising in SaaS
+Why Customer Acquisition Cost Keeps Rising in B2B SaaS

-The more companies compete for the same audience, the more expensive attention becomes.
+The more B2B SaaS companies compete for the same high-intent keywords, the more expensive attention becomes.

 You can optimize campaigns.
-Improve creatives.
+Improve creative.
 Refine targeting.

-When more SaaS companies bid on the same keywords, cost per click rises.
+When more SaaS vendors bid on the same solution-aware keywords, cost per click rises.
 When CPC rises, blended customer acquisition cost rises.

-“Optimize harder” may improve efficiency for a quarter.
+“Optimize harder” might improve efficiency for a quarter.

 It does not change the structure.